-This class prepares those students making progress toward full admission to MSU for college-level reading and composition.
-The course introduces students to critical reading practices by focusing on textual analysis of non-fiction works and to writing for academic purposes by focusing on the development of the paragraph.
-The course also provides, in the context of the writing, a review and reinforcement of principles of English grammar and punctuation associated with successful college-level writing.
-The goal of this course is to develop confidence and ability to write clear and effective paragraphs and to read college-level texts.
+Building Basic Writing Skills prepares students for paragraph and short essay writing in WRIT 095.
+The course introduces students to critical reading practices by focusing on analysis of non-fiction writing and to writing for academic purposes through the development of the paragraph.
+The course also provides, in the context of the writing, a review and reinforcement of principles of English grammar and punctuation.
+The goal of this course is to develop confidence and ability to write clear and effective sentences and paragraphs, in addition to reading level-appropriate texts.